bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-01-power-of-the-dog.md

 ---
 layout: post
-title: The Power of the Dog
+title: The Power of the Dog +<br> Jane Campion in Conversation
 published: true
 date: 2022-03-01
 readtime: true